A symbol that has an outline of a triangle with an exclamation mark in the middle

 Streetcar Track Access Permit

 If you will be working within 5 feet of the trackway or 10 feet of the overhead contact wire, you will need a Track Access Permit from Portland Streetcar.
-Refer to City of Portland Transportation for rules and guidelines.
+Refer to the City of Portland Transportation department for rules and guidelines.

 Traffic Control Plans